Russia rising: tips on doing business in the world’s largest country

 Expertise

-Breaking the ice: 5ways to enhance meetings with Russians
+Breaking the ice: 5 ways to enhance meetings with Russians

-Russians are sometimes seen as being cool and meetings somewhat frosty, which can anticipate deals.
+Russians are sometimes seen as cool and meetings somewhat frosty, which can anticipate deals.
 In any case, this is down to social differences that can be overcome:

-2) Recall their pride: Russians are glad for their way of life and their sustenance, so make certain to appreciate it.
+2) Recall their pride: Russians are glad for their way of life and sustenance, so make certain to appreciate it.
 Ask for recommendations on where to eat and go out, and the conversation should open up well.

 Considering and respecting the top tips for doing business in Russia above is the first step towards building compelling relationships with your Russian counterparts.
-Taking part in across social awareness instructional classes such as Doing Business in Russia will give you a more profound insight into the social differences you may discover in Russia and the capacity to envision and oversee them adequately.
+Taking part in social awareness instructional classes such as Doing Business in Russia will give you a more profound insight into the social differences you may discover in Russia and the capacity to envision and oversee them adequately.